 What is the treatment of transient hypogammaglobulinemia of infancy?

-For asymptomatic patients, counselling is the main treatment required.
-Immunoglobulins should be repeated approximately every 6 months to ensure they normalise.
+Counselling is the main treatment required for asymptomatic patients.
+Immunoglobulins should be repeated approximately every six months to ensure they normalise.

-For children with clinically significant THI, the main objective is the prevention and treatment of infection.
-Judicious reduction of exposure to infection, and prompt and appropriate treatment of respiratory infections is warranted.
+The main objective for children with clinically significant THI is preventing and treating infection.
+Judicious reduction of exposure to infection and prompt and appropriate treatment of respiratory infections are warranted.

-Antimicrobial prophylaxis during the respiratory infection season may be prescribed if recurrent respiratory and ear infections occur.
+Antimicrobial prophylaxis may be prescribed if recurrent respiratory and ear infections occur during the respiratory infection season.
 Bactrim (5 mg/kg of the trimethoprim component) or amoxicillin (40 mg/kg) are suggested options.

 Immunoglobulin replacement is reserved for rare instances of recurrent, severe infections only.